-The two women, Kelley and Aswell, participated in four of the first five Q. Patrick books (Kelley in the first two, Aswell in the next two), both of them with Richard Webb: Cottage Sinister (1931), Murder at the Women's City Club (1932), S. S. Murder (1933) and The Grindle Nightmare (1935).
-Richard Webb authored Murder at Cambridge (1933) solo.
+The two women, Kelley and Aswell, participated in four of the first five Q. Patrick books--Kelley in the first two, Aswell in the last two--with Richard Webb: Cottage Sinister (1931), Murder at the Women's City Club (1932), S. S. Murder (1933) and The Grindle Nightmare (1935).
+Webb authored Murder at Cambridge (1933) solo.

 |It seems that Dear Clara|